GowerCampbell/User-Defined-Functions/README.md

 - **Functions are reusable**: Write once, use multiple times.
 - **Parameters and arguments**: Functions can accept inputs and return outputs.
 - **Modularity**: Break down complex tasks into smaller, manageable functions.
-- **Practical applications**: Functions are essential for real-world programs like calculators, booking systems, and more.
+- **Practical applications**: Functions are essential for real-world programs like calculators, spy missions, and booking systems.

 ---